AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

 3. **Object Creation**: We create an object **my_car** of the class **Car** with a specific brand **Toyota**, **Corolla** and year **2020**.

 4. **Accessing Attributes and Methods**: We can access objects' attributes (like **my_car.brand**) and call methods (like **my_car.describe()**) to perform actions on the object.

+### Encapsulation

+**Encapsulation** is the idea of building data (attributes) and functions (methods) that operate within a single unit - **the class**.
+It also controls access to the class by restricting outside inteference making it more modular and secure.